 Crohn’s and kidney stones

 Kidney stones are the most common kidney related complication of IBD.
-Crohn’s Disease that affects the small intestine can decrease the body’s ability to absorb fat, which increases the risk of developing kidney stones.
+Crohn’s Disease that affects the small intestine can decrease the body’s ability to absorb fat, which also increases the risk of developing kidney stones.

-There are many different types of stones, however Calcium oxalate (CaOx) stones tend to be the most common type of stone that presents in IBD.
+There are many different types of stones.
+However, Calcium oxalate (CaOx) stones tend to be the most common type of stone that presents in IBD.
 Causes for CaOx stones include consuming a high protein diet mostly from animal products, lower urine volume, low fluid intake, and decreased urinary citrate levels.

 The most pressing factor that contributes to kidney stone formation is dehydration.
-Certain medications such as Lialda and Mesalamine can contribute to dehydration and increase the risk of developing kidney stones in IBD.
+Certain medications such as Lialda and Mesalamine can also contribute to dehydration and increase the risk of developing kidney stones in IBD.